Getting Started with TriSync Sports: Ten Aspects You Should Master for Baseball

 Standard injury reports tell you a player is active.
 They tell you nothing about whether his body is genuinely ready to perform.

-How to use it: Any time a player returns from a 10-day or 15-day IL stint, check the Predictive Performance Cycles graph before touching any props.
-The platform's return game projections are a strong signal for a player with an Aligned profile, returning to action in a Good or Excellent level performance window.
+How to use it: Any time a player returns from a 10-day or 15-day IL stint, check the Player Performance Cycles graph before touching any props.
+The platform's return game projections, are a strong signal for a player with an Aligned profile, if he is returning to action in a Good or Excellent level performance window.

 10. Recent Performance Signals — Keeping You Aware of Significant Performances